ZamanRepo/CardioVas-Risk-Prediction/README.md

 ### Feature Manipulation

 To reduce dimensionality and/or improve multicollinearity within the dataset, certain features are deemed redundant and some are combined/transformed to create new features, to form a final set of features on which rest of the analysis is performed.
+The two-sample chi-squared hypothesis test was performed on the categorical variables to conclude the redundant features due to low dependance with the feature to be predicted.
 The final set of features chosen in this dataset were - **age, cigsPerDay, BPMeds, totChol, BMI, heartRate, MAP,** and **diabetes_grade**.

 *   **Mean Arterial Pressure** was created combining the systolic and diastolic blood pressures
 *   **glucose** levels were categorised to create diabetes_grade with four classes, to handle the extreme outliers in the feature